-- If the space is occupied, the controller uses the occupied setpoint as the active setpoint. - If an STE-6014 and STE-6017 is connected, the Active setpoint is set by the dial to be a few degrees above or below the Occupied setpoint.
-The range of adjustment is set by the variable STBY OFFSET.
-The dial setting does not change the setpoint when in the Unoccupied or Standby state. - If the space is unoccupied the controller uses the unoccupied setpoint as the active setpoint. - If controller is in standby, the controller calculates the standby setpoint. - A user with Password 1 can enter an active setpoint from a SimplyVAV digital wall sensor.
+- If the space is occupied, the controller uses the occupied setpoint as the active setpoint. - If an STE-6014 or STE-6017 is connected, the Active setpoint is set by the dial to be a few degrees above or below the Occupied setpoint.
+The range of adjustment is set by the variable STBY OFFSET (AV12).
+The dial setting does not change the setpoint when in the Unoccupied or Standby state. - If the space is unoccupied, the controller uses the unoccupied setpoint as the active setpoint.
+The setpoint changes immediately and reverts to the occupied setpoint the next time the space is occupied. - If controller is in standby, the controller calculates the standby setpoint. - A user with Password 1 can enter an active setpoint from a SimplyVAV digital wall sensor.
 This entry will change the occupied setpoint within the setpoint limits.